eufmike/tripodcats-little-helper/README.md

         uv pip install -e ".[dev]"
         ```

-6. Download demo files from this [link](https://drive.google.com/drive/folders/18VaKpXfOgM0KQbxOm8sdr8dGdOJpBT3t?usp=share_link)

-7. Add OpenAI API key to the environment variable to use the transcript generation function and transcript summary.
+6. **[Optional, Temporary Disabled]** Add OpenAI API key to the environment variable to use the transcript generation function and transcript summary.
 Please visit [OpenAI](https://openai.com/) to get the API key and [Best Practices for API Key Safety](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety) for more details.

     ```shell